 This means that OpenStruct does not behave like Struct, Array, Hash and other structures by comparing its fields and values.

 This also prevents using OpenStructs as hash keys (unless one uses the exact same object as the key), contrary to other structures.

 How likely would it be that adding #eql? and #hash create conflict with some fields?

-#2 Updated by Marc-Andre Lafortune almost 3 years ago
+#2 Updated by Marc-Andre Lafortune about 3 years ago

 - Status changed from Assigned to Closed

 - % Done changed from 0 to 100